-This program helps individuals who are under age 60 at the time of application and are at risk of placement in a nursing facility.
-Individuals who are 60 years or older but began services before age 60 may choose to remain in this waiver.
-The Department of Human Services, Division of

-Rehabilitation Services is the operating agency for this waiver.
+This program helps individuals under age 60 at the time of application and at risk of placement in a nursing facility.
+Individuals 60 or older who began services before age 60 may remain in this waiver.
+The Department of Human Services, Division of Rehabilitation Services is the operating agency for this waiver.
 Services include in-home (homemaker) services, home health aide, personal care, respite, adult day services, and environmental access.